-Slurm partitions represent collections of nodes, and are equivalent to Torque queues.
+Slurm partitions represent collections of nodes for a computational purpose, and are equivalent to Torque queues.
 For more Great Lakes hardware specifications, see the Configuration page.

-- debug: The goal of debug is to allow users to run jobs for debugging purposes right away.
+- debug: The goal of debug is to allow users to run jobs quickly for debugging purposes.

 - standard: Standard compute nodes used for most work.

 - standard-oc: These nodes will be configured with additional software that can only be used on-campus, but are otherwise identical to standard compute nodes.

 - gpu: Allows use of NVIDIA Tesla V100 GPUs.